cbohara/think_stats/README.md

 ### pandas

-  - dataframe contains a row for each record and a column for each variable
+  - dataframe: a row for each record and a column for each variable

-  - series is like a Python list with additional features
+  - series: like a Python list with additional features

 ## Chapter 2